 Tip: If you plan on working on the inside of the computer more than once we highly recommend purchasing and using an anti-static wristband.

 Zero Potential - Most importantly, make sure you and the computer are at Zero Potential by continuously touching an un-painted metal surface of the chassis or the computer power supply case.

-Cords - Make sure everything is removed from the back of the computer (power cord, mouse, keyboard, etc).
+Cords - Disconnect everything from the back of the computer (e.g. power cord, monitor, and USB cables)

-Clothes - Make sure not to wear any clothing that conducts a lot of Electrical Charge, such as a wool sweater.
+Clothes - Make sure not to wear any clothing that conduct an electrical charge, such as a wool sweater.